Lazarus404/xturn/README.md

-Xirsys TURN Server in Elixir
+XTurn - Xirsys TURN Server in Elixir
 =====

 This is an implementation of a TURN server in Elixir (based on the xstun server project).
 It was originally written in Erlang and ported in 2014 when we migrated our other code.
 It's never been in production and, indeed, needs more work for that.
 However, it's a great little personal project and fun to work with.
 It works nicely with WebRTC.